 Limitations

-Mori’s comfort is intentionally lounge-forward, and that creates clear trade-offs.
-The low seat height and relaxed back profile can feel unsupportive for people who need a straighter, more upright sit.
-The deep footprint also reduces layout flexibility in narrow living rooms, where walkways matter.
-If you’re buying primarily for upright laptop work, frequent formal hosting, or easy sit-to-stand ergonomics, this sofa’s geometry can be the wrong kind of cozy.
+Mori is intentionally lounge-forward, and that creates clear trade-offs.
+The low seat height and relaxed back profile can feel unsupportive for people who want a straighter, more upright sit.
+The deep footprint also cuts into layout flexibility in narrower living rooms where walkway space matters.
+If you are shopping mainly for laptop work, formal sitting, or easy sit-to-stand ergonomics, buyers looking through guides like best sofas for back pain, best sofas for seniors, or best sofas for small living rooms may land on better fits than this one.

 Castlery Mori Performance Fabric Sofa vs. alternatives